 Online Voter Registration

 Online registration allows voters to register—and to check and update their registration records—through a secure online portal they can access wherever they have an internet connection.
 Like electronic registration, this reform makes voter registration more convenient while lowering the costs associated with processing paper forms.
-Thirty-eight states plus DC currently or will soon offer online voter registration.
+Forty states plus DC currently or will soon offer online voter registration.
 Most states require individuals to use a driver’s license or ID card to register online, but some, such as Delaware, Kentucky, and Missouri, allow those without state IDs to use their online systems.